MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 For example, when clients need to make a connection to fetch resources associated with an HTTPS URI, they currently resolve only A and/or AAAA records for the origin hostname.
-This is adequate for services that use basic HTTPS (fixed port, no QUIC, no {{!ECH=I-D.ietf-tls-esni}}).
-Going beyond basic HTTPS confers privacy, performance, and operational advantages, but it requires the client to learn additional information, and it is highly desirable to minimize the number of round-trips and lookups required to learn this additional information.
+This is adequate for services that use basic HTTPS (fixed port, no QUIC, no {{!ECH=I-D.ietf-tls-esni}}), but clients learning additional information can gain privacy, performance, and operational advantages.
+It is highly desirable to minimize the number of round-trips and lookups required to learn this additional information.

 The SVCB and HTTPS RRs also help when the operator of a service